| In 1996 a group of young adults from all

 to 18.
 Several Soul Ecology participants have volunteered

 their time and skills to the development of Art Everywhere.
+In

 2003 we applied Soul Ecology to the urban setting of